Become a Commission Member

 Members of the Florida Real Estate Commission are appointed for 4-year terms; however, a term of less than 4-years may be utilized to ensure that no more than two members’ terms expire during the same calendar year.
 A vacancy on the Florida Real Estate Commission shall be filled for the unexpired portion of the term of a previous member in the same manner as the original appointment and no member may serve for more than the remaining portion of a previous member’s unexpired term, plus two consecutive 4-year terms of the member’s own appointment.

-The Florida Real Estate Commission meets every month for a two day period and the majority of those meetings are held in Orlando.
+The Florida Real Estate Commission meets every month for a two day period and, unless otherwise noted, the meetings are held in Orlando.
 Prior to commission meetings members of the Florida Real Estate Commission are expected to spend time in pre-meeting preparation.
 This preparation time includes reviewing agenda items, reading investigative reports and disciplinary information, reviewing applications and reading Florida Statutes or Florida Administrative Code.
 The average time for pre-meeting preparation ranges from ten to twelve hours.
 Additionally, each member of the commission is expected to serve on a probable cause panel approximately once each quarter.
 The probable cause panel meets once a month for three hours.
 The member on this panel will have additional pre-meeting preparation averaging approximately 7 hours.
 This preparation will consist of reviewing investigative reports and making a determination of the finding of probable cause to move forward with prosecution.
 Each member of the commission receives a per diem and mileage as outlined in Section 112.061, Florida Statutes.

 For more information about the Florida Department of Business and Professional Regulation or the Division of Real Estate, please visit the Division of Real Estate webpage.